You are here

 Maintains a clean, safe working environment;

-May supervise and instruct occupational therapist trainees, occupational therapy assistants, and other personnel in performance of therapeutic activities.
+May provide clinical supervision and instruction to occupational therapist trainees, occupational therapy assistants, and other personnel in performance of therapeutic activities.

 Knowledge and Abilities

-Knowledge of: skeletal, muscular, and neuro‑anatomy; mental illness; principles, materials, modalities, and equipment of occupational therapy; various handicrafts; safety precautions; evaluative report writing.
+Knowledge of: skeletal, muscular, and neuroanatomy; mental illness; principles, materials, modalities, and equipment of occupational therapy; safety precautions; evaluative report writing.

-Ability to: plan and modify projects to fit particular disorder of patient; gain cooperation of patients; establish and maintain effective working relationships with physicians and other staff.
+Ability to: plan and modify activities based on strengths and needs of patient; gain cooperation of patients; establish and maintain effective working relationships with physicians and other staff.

 Legal Requirement(s)